Mize gets 1st win; Tigers beat Astros 6-2 in Hinch's return - WHIZ News

 “This place is very special to me,” he said.
 “It’s the only time I’ve ever been uncomfortable in this setting, in this building.
 I really do appreciate it.
 It touched me.
 I wanted to get out and tip my cap and then get back in before I showed too much emotion.”

-Hinch was suspended by baseball Commissioner Rob Manfred for a year in January 2020 and subsequently fired by owner Jim Crane for his role in the scheme that violated rules by using a video camera to steal catchers’ signs during Houston’s run to the 2017 World Series title and again in the 2018 season.
+Hinch was suspended by baseball Commissioner Rob Manfred for a year in January 2020 and subsequently fired by owner Jim Crane for his role in the scheme that violated rules by using a video camera to steal catchers’ signs during Houston’s run to the 2017 title and again during the 2018 season.

 Renato Núñez and Grayson Greiner also homered as the Tigers jumped on Zack Greinke (1-1) for six runs to snap a four-game skid.